syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Dragging

-The Dialog supports to `Drag` within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically.
+The Dialog supports to drag within its target container by grabbing the Dialog header, which allows the user to reposition the Dialog dynamically by using [AllowDragging](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialog.html#Syncfusion_Blazor_Popups_SfDialog_AllowDragging) property.

 {% tabs %}